 - The product or service you will sell.

 - How you will provide maximum value and distinguish yourself from others.

-- The competition already within the marketplace.
+- The competition already in the marketplace.

-- The demands of the marketplace and the demographics of the client-base.
+- The demands of the marketplace and the demographics of the client base.

 - The potential income that could be generated from this business.